robincoenen/thesis_production/readme.md

-# With Compliments To The Secretary General
+# With Compliments to the Secretary General
-## Visualizing maritime claims in regard of the continental shelf at the UN
+## Visualizing Maritime Claims at the UN in regard to the Continental Shelf

 ![alt text](preview.png "Thesis preview image")

-### Thesis in Production, v1.4
+### Thesis in Production, v1.5
 #### Thesis Research here : https://github.com/robincoenen/thesis